ysthakur/everything.rs/README.md

 You better believe it.

+### When will it have Windows support?

+It may already have it, I just haven't bothered testing it.
+Haven't bothered testing on MacOS either.

 ### I love it!
-When will it have Windows support?

-Working on it.

-### How can I support this project?
+How can I support this project?

 Despite how useful this software is, I don't want any compensation for it - working on it was fun enough to make it worth it!